-What Does Blood in Urine, Semen or Feces Mean?
+What Does Blood in Semen, Urine or Feces Mean?

-To put it simply, blood is a necessary substance in the human body.
+Blood is a necessary substance in the human body.
 It carries oxygen to tissue and fights infection, for example.
 But it has a usual location in the body: veins and arteries.
-Seeing blood in urine, semen or feces can be worrying.
+Thus, seeing blood in urine, semen or feces can be worrying.
+But what could blood in semen mean?
+In urine?
+In stool?

 Keep in mind, though, it's not always a sign of a serious health complication.
 In fact, hematuria, the presence of blood in urine, is common enough that 1 in 10 people experience it at some point.